 L.A. area residents, large organizations and government agencies are also early adopters of electric vehicle technology, with one of the highest adoption rates in the U.S., enabling manufacturers to find local markets.
 LA METRO is increasingly purchasing electric buses for its fleet, creating a local market for LA-based manufacturers.
 Many of these municipalities and agencies prefer to procure from local companies, which may have been a factor for Proterra’s move to City of Industry in LA County, among others.

 Additionally, autonomous (self-driving) systems development is strong in Los Angeles, with a deep talent base and numerous companies in the region, such as Strobe, the Pasadena-based LiDAR company that was acquired by GM to develop its Cruise autonomous driving systems (now called GM Cruise Automation).
 The region is also utilizing autonomous technologies to pilot development of new ownership and on-demand models, where you may summon a driverless car from your phone app.
 In addition, many of the complex subsystems in the next-gen vehicle market have roots in L.A’s aerospace industry, giving the region a deep and experienced talent pool and significant R&D resources.

-Two companies in the region are developing Hyperloop transportation mode, with speeds up to 750 mph, which adds to the fabric of the Advanced Transportation sector in L.A.
-Another L.A.-based startup, Arrivo is developing high-speed transit concepts for dedicated roadway lane autonomous vehicles.
+Two companies in the region are developing the futuristic Hyperloop transportation mode, with speeds estimated to 750 mph, which adds to the fabric of the Advanced Transportation sector in L.A.
+There is also substantial work in the region on developing high-speed transit concepts for dedicated roadway lane autonomous vehicles.

 The roots on this alternative vehicle industry can be traced back many years, drawing from not only the massive regional aerospace industry, but also L.A.’s constant innovation around electric cars and related subsystems like battery management.
 Commercialization of alternative fuels including hydrogen is also driving R&D activities, due in part to the hydrogen fueling stations located throughout LA County, proximity to research universities, and business activity such as Honda America’s hydrogen fuel cell research and development.